1989 Cincinnati Bengals season

 The 1989 Cincinnati Bengals season was their 20th in the National Football League (NFL) and 22nd overall.
 The Bengals' 404 points scored were the fourth-most in the NFL in 1989.
 Four of their eight losses on the season were by a touchdown or less.

-The 1989 Bengals are the last NFL team to score 55 points or more twice in a single season: Week 8 against the Tampa Bay Buccaneers (56) and Week 15 against the arch-rival Houston Oilers (61), both at home.
+The 1989 Bengals are the most recent NFL team to score 55 points or more twice in a single season: Week 8 against the Tampa Bay Buccaneers (56) and Week 15 against the arch-rival Houston Oilers (61), both at home.
+Despite this, the Bengals finished the season 4th in their division and failed to earn a playoff berth, making them the only team in the AFC Central to do so.